hofstadter-io/studios-docs/content/getting-started/designing.md

 ├── design/            # your design
 ├── design-vendor/     # imported modules
 │
-│   # Main non-design files
-├── pages/             # for page content and layouts ├── translations/      # and multilingual assets
-├── seeds/             # application seed data
-├── custom/            # for custom files
-├── components/        # for component content and layouts │
 │   # secrets are not uploaded with a push
 │   # these are handled differently
 ├── secrets/     # for application secrets